Commonly asked questions about We Make HASTE:

-A: Sustainability is when one generation provides for their needs without compromising future generations from meeting their own.
+A: Sustainability is when one generation provides for their own needs without making it harder for future generations.

-A: Human-induced climate change results from emissions from burning fossil fuels and releases of methane gas which have increased the amount of greenhouse gases in the atmosphere to levels not present for hundreds of thousands of years.
-This is relatively rapidly increasing the amount of heat trapped in the atmosphere which, in turn, is causing numerous effects that combine into what is referred to as human-induced climate change.
+A: Human-induced climate change results from carbon dioxide emissions from burning fossil fuels and releases of methane and some other gases.
+These gases reflect heat back to earth that would otherwise go out into space.
+Human activities have increased the amount of these "greenhouse" gases in the atmosphere to levels not present for at least hundreds of thousands of years.
+The amount of heat trapped in the atmosphere and the surface of the oceans is increasing rapidly.
+These higher temperatures (added energy) is causing numerous effects that combine into what is referred to as human-induced climate change.
 These impacts far exceed natural variability and cycles.

 Q: What is a carbon footprint?